askovdal/fhfrmlf-preprocessing/increment-notes.md

 #### What did we struggle with?
 * Installing packages and getting data onto HPC

 #### What would we like to work on?
+* Getting the data on HPC ✔️
+* Getting packages in our HPC environment (insufficient rights?) ✔️
+* Trying out the classifier in the HPC environment ✔️

+### Date: 3 March

+#### What did we achieve?
+* Got the infrastructure in HPC working with accessing data from a shared HPC folder, gotten packages installed

+#### What did we struggle with?
+* nothing really

+#### What would we like to work on?
 * Getting the data on HPC